Solutions Review editors compare structured data vs. unstructured data to help you identify your big data management strategy.

-The lack of easily definable definition inside an unstructured data store presents a unique opportunity for an up-and-coming profession, the data scientist.
+The lack of an easily definable structure inside an unstructured data store presents a unique opportunity for an up-and-coming profession, the data scientist.
 Unstructured data cannot simply be recorded in an Excel spreadsheet or data table, and requires more specialized skills and tools to work with, but those who seek business insights are willing to make those upfront investments.

-For overall Big Data success, organizations need to properly and effectively analyze all of their data, regardless of the source or type.
+For overall success, organizations need to properly and effectively analyze all of their data, regardless of the source or type.
 Given the experience that the enterprise has with structured data, it’s no wonder all the buzz surrounds data collected from unstructured sources.
 New technologies are beginning to surface that help enterprises of all sizes analyze all of their data inside one single pane of glass, providing ease-of-use for end-users who need to generate swift answers to important business questions.